pauls658/NeuroDiff-ASE2020-Artifact/README.md

 The total difference and average difference lines refer to the total absolute weight differences between the two networks, and the average difference between each pair of weights.
 The two arrays after "Initial output delta:" are the lower and upper bounds of the difference between the two networks computed on the _first forward pass_.
 "No adv!" indicates that the property was verified, followed by total time taken to verify the property.
 If there is no line beginning with "time:", then ReluDiff could neither verify nor disprove the property.
 The last line shows the total number of times the original input interval was split.

 # Running the Experiments
 We provide scripts with the commands used to produce Tables 1, 2, 3, and Figure 11.
 All commands below assume the user is in the directory DiffNN-Code/.
 The printed result tables are taken from the paper, which were run on the hardware described in Section 5.2 with 12 threads.
-We include the logs from these experiments in the directory logs_ASE/.
+You should update the NUM_THREADS variable in the scripts table_1.sh, table_2.sh, table_3.sh, and fig11.sh in the table_scripts/ directory.
+In addition, we also include artifact scripts that will run a small set of our experiments under the directory artifact_scripts/.
+There usage is identical to the scripts under table_scripts/.
 ### Table 1
 ```console
 # runs the verification, and collects output in the file neurodiff_acas_0.05 and reludiffp_acas_0.05